 Writing description is a necessary skill for most writers.
 Whether we’re writing an essay, a story, or a poem, we usually reach a point where we need to describe something.
 In fiction, we describe settings and characters.
 In poetry, we describe scenes, experiences, and emotions.
 In creative nonfiction, we describe reality.
 Descriptive writing is especially important for speculative fiction writers and poets.
-If you’ve created a fantasy world, then you’ll need to deftly describe it to readers.
-Lewis Carroll not only described Wonderland; he also described the fantastical creatures that inhabited it.
-In poetry, the challenge is to describe things in a visceral way.
+If you’ve created a fantasy world, then you’ll need to deftly describe it to readers; Lewis Carroll not only described Wonderland (aff link); he also described the fantastical creatures that inhabited it.

 But many writers are challenged by description writing, and many readers find it boring to read — when it’s not crafted skillfully.